hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 The dashed box highlights what narrative framing analysis covers.
 The influence pathways are not directly measured by this method.
 </p>

 To see what this might look like in practice, I ran two small experiments.
 One asks how Indonesian media talk about air pollution — who gets blamed, and who doesn’t.
-The other looks at how media outlets frame meat and animal welfare in three countries: Canada, the United Kingdom and Australia.
+The other looks at how media outlets frame meat and animal welfare in Canada.

 ## Example 1: Air pollution causes in Jakarta, Indonesia